JWAYYED LAW

 • Management flexibility.
 LLCs can be member-managed or manager-managed, and the operating agreement can be structured to fit the specific needs of the business.
 There are no requirements for annual meetings, boards of directors, or corporate minutes.

 • Formation cost.
-Filing Articles of Organization with the Ohio Secretary of State costs $99 as of 2026.
+Filing Articles of Organization costs $99 as of 2026.
 The biennial report is currently free.

 Corporations in Ohio

 A corporation is a more formal business structure that creates a separate legal entity from its owners (shareholders).
-Ohio corporations are governed by Ohio Revised Code Chapter 1701.
+Ohio corporations are governed by Ohio Revised Code Chapter 1701, the Ohio General Corporation Law.

 Key features of an Ohio corporation:

 • Taxation options.
-A C-Corporation is taxed at the entity level, and shareholders are taxed again on dividends (double taxation).
-However, a corporation can elect S-Corporation status with the IRS to achieve pass-through taxation, provided it meets eligibility requirements such as having no more than 100 shareholders and only one class of stock.
+A C-Corporation is taxed at the entity level; shareholders are taxed again on dividends (double taxation).
+A corporation can elect S-Corporation status with the IRS to achieve pass-through taxation, provided it meets eligibility requirements (e.g., no more than 100 shareholders, U.S. citizens or residents, one class of stock).

 • Ownership through stock.
 Corporations issue shares of stock, making it straightforward to transfer ownership, bring in investors, or offer equity compensation to employees.

 • Formal governance structure.
 Corporations must have a board of directors, hold annual meetings, keep corporate minutes, and follow bylaws.
-This formality can be an advantage for larger businesses or those seeking outside investment, as it provides a clear governance framework.
+This formality can be an advantage for larger businesses or those seeking outside investment.
+Investors are often more comfortable with the corporate structure.

 • Formation cost.
-Filing Articles of Incorporation with the Ohio Secretary of State costs $99 as of 2026.
+Filing Articles of Incorporation costs $99 as of 2026.
+Corporations typically have higher ongoing compliance costs.

 Key Differences to Consider

 Taxation: For most small businesses, the pass-through taxation of an LLC is simpler and avoids double taxation.
-If you anticipate significant growth or plan to reinvest profits into the business, a C-Corporation's flat tax rate may be advantageous.
-An S-Corporation election gives you the corporate structure with pass-through taxation but imposes restrictions on ownership.
+If you anticipate significant growth or a future sale of the business, a C-Corporation's flat tax rate might be advantageous.
+An S-Corporation election gives you pass-through taxation but imposes ownership restrictions.

 Raising capital: If you plan to seek venture capital or eventually go public, a corporation is the standard structure that investors expect.
-LLCs can also bring in investors, but the membership interest structure is less familiar to institutional investors and can be more complex to negotiate.
+Most institutional investors prefer corporate structure.

 Operational flexibility: LLCs offer more freedom to structure management, profit distribution, and decision-making.
-Corporations require adherence to formal governance procedures regardless of size.
+Corporations require formal governance procedures regardless of size.

-Self-employment taxes: LLC members who actively participate in the business generally pay self-employment tax on their share of the profits.
-S-Corporation shareholders who work in the business must pay themselves a reasonable salary (subject to payroll taxes) but can take additional profits as distributions that are not subject to self-employment tax.
+Self-employment taxes: LLC members who actively participate generally pay self-employment tax on their share of profits.
+S-Corporation shareholders who work in the business must pay themselves a reasonable salary (subject to payroll taxes) but can take additional profits as distributions not subject to self-employment tax—potentially significant tax savings for some businesses.

 Which Is Right for Your Business?

 There is no one-size-fits-all answer.
 A solo consultant or small service business may benefit most from an LLC's simplicity and flexibility.
-A tech startup seeking outside investment may need the corporate structure that venture capital firms expect.
-A growing business with multiple owners may find that an S-Corporation election provides the best balance of liability protection, tax efficiency, and operational structure.
+A tech startup seeking outside investment may need the corporate structure.
+A growing business with multiple owners and significant profits might benefit from an S-Corporation election.
+Consider your current situation—how many owners, plans for investment, expected profit—and the future—how you envision growth, when you might bring in new owners or investors.

 This article is for informational purposes only and does not constitute legal advice.
 For legal counsel regarding your specific situation, contact Jwayyed Law, LLC.